Work and Wealth

 Need help with financial freedom?
 Revise your goals

 Are you in the top 8% people?
-Recently I wrote about setting financial goals for 2017 where studies had shown that 92% of people fail their New Year resolutions and goals by the 15th January, a little over two weeks after starting.
+Studies have shown that 92% of people fail their New Year resolutions and goals by the 15th January, a little over two weeks after starting.

 How are you tracking?
 Hopefully you are in the top 8%, but you may have found it too hard to pick some goals, not sure what goals to set or there could be something else holding you back.
 Either way, goals or no goals, it is a good time to check your financial situation which is a habit you should practice every 6 or 12 months.
 This involves revisiting your personal wealth and balance sheet to get a snapshot of where you stand:

 Step One – Update the Personal Balance Sheet

 The first step is to review your personal balance sheet, update for any changes in assets and liabilities.
 Start by re-assessing the current values placed on any assets:

 - Cash and Bank account balances that have moved up or down

 - Current value of shares using the last quoted price